wacax/NationalDataSciBowl/README.md

 implement a different neural network architecture, just add the cost function and respective gradient to the script.
 Written in Python

-UPDATE SUN 11TH MINIBATCH GRADIENT DESCENT IT'S STILL NOT WORKING THERE IS A SMALL BUT I YET HAVE TO FIGURE OUT; BUT THE REST OF THE CODE IS COMPLETELY FUNCTIONAL.
+UPDATE SUN 11TH MINIBATCH GRADIENT DESCENT IT'S STILL NOT WORKING THERE IS A SMALL BUG I YET HAVE TO FIGURE OUT; BUT THE REST OF THE CODE IS COMPLETELY FUNCTIONAL.